Get up to $100 off your membership plan today!‡

 Black Box Warning

-The FDA warns not to take Ozempic, Wegovy, or Rybelsus if you have a personal or family history of multiple endocrine neoplasia syndrome type 2 or medullary thyroid cancer.
+Do not take semaglutide if you have a personal or family history of medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome type 2 (MEN 2).

 Precautions